jcleira/kata02-karate-chop/README.md

 First step: create unit testing, I would be using testify (for simple asserts) and table tests that I think that would fit perfectly.

 Second step: create benkchmarks, I would love to see how the different implementations relate on speed terms.

+Third step: Create the `basic` implementation, I wouldn't use any special Go language's feature, just a plain binary search implementation.